yongxinlyu/yongxinlyu.github.io/_posts/2024-04-13-research-data-management.md

 | Text       |    .txt, .md,    |       .doc |
 | Presentation       |    .pdf   |       .ppt |

-Taking these into consideration, the revised file name **00013_bandgap.csv** looks much better.
+For example, a revised file name **00013_bandgap.csv** is much clearer and more informative.

 ### Best Practice in File Structure